The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Introduction

 In a simple metal, the optical conductivity is dominated by a Drude peak, yielding a strictly positive and monotonically decaying $\sigma_1(t)$.
-In the pseudogap regime, the transfer of spectral weight away from the Fermi level contributes to a redistribution of the optical conductivity from low to mid-infrared frequencies.
-This can lead to negative $\sigma_1(t-t')$ for some interval of $t-t'$, indicating that a mid-infrared peak can cause the current at time $t$ to have contributions from the electric field at former times $t'$ that are in opposite direction to the current at time $t$.
+In the pseudogap regime, the transfer of spectral weight away from the Fermi level redistributes part of the optical conductivity from the low-frequency regime to the mid-infrared.
+This can lead to negative $\sigma_1(t-t')$ for some interval of $t-t'$, indicating that a mid-infrared peak can cause the current at time $t$ to have contributions from the electric field at former times $t'$ that are in the opposite direction to the current at time $t$.
 This can be understood as a consequence of back-scattering.
-Therefore, the appearance of $\sigma_1(t)<0$ is an indication that the metallic Drude-like transport no longer dominates, which in turn, implies that the system is no longer in a correlated Fermi liquid state.
+Therefore, the appearance of $\sigma_1(t)<0$ is an indication that the metallic Drude-like transport is disappearing, which in turn implies that the system is no longer in a correlated Fermi-liquid state.
 The redistribution of the spectral weight away from the Fermi level is responsible for the decrease of the DOS at the Fermi level and for the negative $\sigma_1(t)$.
 Both are consequences of the same dynamical transition.